TheAgentCompany/TheAgentCompany/workspaces/tasks/hr-new-grad-job-description-3/checkpoints.md

 ## Checkpoint 1 (1pt)

-Reached out to Zhang Wei about the job requirement.
+Reached out to Zhang Wei about the job responsibiltiies.

 ## Checkpoint 2 (1pt)

-Reached out to Li Ming about the template location.
+Reached out to Li Ming about the template location, and minimum/preferred job qualifications, and salary range.

 ## Checkpoint 3 (1pt)